brendt/stitcher.io/src/content/book/08-view-models.md

 }
 ```

-As you can see you can both use a class and a closure which you can use to add variables to a view.
+As you can see, you can both use a class and a closure which you can use to add variables to a view.

 Here's how view composers are used in controllers.